ahmedelgabri/gabri.me/src/posts/articles/diy-vim-statusline.md

-Vim and CLI are both really powerful and the ability to have your workflow in one place is very productive as everything we don't know it's scary at first but once you get some basic understanding of it it becomes easier to understand.
+Vim and CLI are both really powerful and the ability to have your workflow in one place is very productive as everything we don't know it's scary at first but once you get some basic understanding of it becomes easier to understand.